The Best DIY hacks to keep your kitchen on trend in 2025

 Add Freestanding Items

-The visibility trend for 2021 kitchens also extends to furniture.
+The visibility trend for 2025 kitchens also extends to furniture.
 Newly refitted kitchen designs are embracing a combination of integrated cabinetry and freestanding units.
-So if you have the space, bring some freestanding items into the picture.
+So, if you have the space, bring some freestanding items into the picture.

 Seating

-The most simple way to add a flexible atmosphere to your kitchen is through seating.
+The simplest way to add a flexible atmosphere to your kitchen is through seating.
 From bar stools to lounge chairs, kitchen seating offers that freestanding look without changing the layout of the space itself.

 Lighting